 Millennials are notorious for job-hopping and are known to stay away from long-term workplace commitment.
-As a result, they prefer to reside in areas where they can access greater and more varied employment opportunities, making cities, which are areas of high business density, the perfect hotspots for housing millennials.
+As a result, they prefer to reside in areas where they can access greater and more varied employment opportunities, making cities, which are areas of high business density -the perfect hotspots for housing millennials.

 Moreover, this naturally translates to the fact that if municipalities are to attract more millennials, they must first attract more businesses.
-We can't expect millennials to live in suburban centres which require them to commute to work daily.
+We can't expect millennials to live in suburban centers which require them to commute to work daily.

-That’s why one of the major solutions to the above conundrum is to build business centres close to municipal areas.
+That’s why one of the major solutions to the above conundrum is to build business centers close to municipal areas.
 This kind of planning can lead to a significant decrease in commute times, thus appealing to and attracting a more substantial number of millennials.

 Before we take our leave, we must acknowledge one thing: there are exceptions to every generation.
 In every batch of millennials who choose the city life, there will be a few who are attracted to the serenity and space offered by municipal areas.